Tap to Pay

 Can I use my contactless debit card?

-When Tap to Pay launches, can I load my Compass Card to a phone app?
+Can I load my Compass Card to a phone app?

 Not at this time, but we're exploring a number of options for the future.